ForwardFinancing/forwardfinancing.github.io/_posts/2018-26-04-elixir-post.md

 author: Tania Paiva
 ---

-## Working With Object Oriented and Functional Programming Without Losing Your Mind

 At Forward Financing we work with several technologies, our stack is pretty mixed.
 Rails, Phoenix, React, Redux just to name a few - which means we have to switch from one development tool or environment to the next several times a day on a regular basis.